mtnewton/valheim-mods/ExpertMode/README.md

 The visual indicator of stars and enemy looks revert back to the original after exceeding level 3.

+While the defaults result in a more difficult game, it is possible to modify the configs to result in an EasyMode.
+Set the gloabl_level to 1 so all enemies spawn at 0 stars.
+Set the global_loot_level to 3 so enemies drop loot as if they were 2 stars.

+Be careful of high loot levels, items spawn individually instead of in stacks.
+Try to stay below 5.

 ## Installation
 1. Download and install [BepInEx Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)
 2. Download this mod and move the `ExpertMode.dll` into `<GameLocation>\BepInEx\plugins`